 This great hotel is located right in the town centre and offers both underground and aboveground accommodations.
 There’s an underground bar and restaurant on-site, along with underground shops, a cafe, and an opal mine interpretive centre.

-Journey back in time at this early 1900s opal mine that earned Coober Pedy its famous mining reputation.
+Journey back in time to this early 1900s opal mine that earned Coober Pedy its famous mining reputation.
 Take a self-guided walk around the Old Timers Mine and discover the inner workings of an old mine that brought so many folks to the area.
-This was definitely our favourite activity to do in Coober Pedy, we learned so much from spending a few hours in the mine!
+This was our favourite activity in Coober Pedy; we learned so much from spending a few hours in the mine!

 The mine also has a section that shows off a typical underground dwelling from the 1920s and more modern times.
 You can explore the subterranean dwellings while learning about the extensive mining history the town was built on.